 These pesky insects love warm and dry environments.
 If you do manage to see them, you will often notice them first on the bottom of your plant's leaves or where the leaves meet the plant's base.
 Eventually, your plant will show signs of an infestation, looking sickly and withered, with yellowing and curling leaves.
 If you end up with the Soft Scale variety, they leave behind a ton of honeydew, eventually attracting gross, black fungus.
 This sooty, moldy residue may be the first sign of these pests you notice.

 Luckily, even with how hard they can be to handle, there is hope!
 You can treat scales the same way you attack mealybugs, as they are a variety of the same insect.
 Start by pruning and disposing of the infested branches, leaves, and parts of the plant where the bugs reside.
 From there, you have a few options to consider to try and attack the infestation.

-For mild infestations, use regular rubbing alcohol on a cotton swab to dab each pest.
-You can also attempt to pick and wipe off the bugs if there aren’t too many of them.
-Luckily, while they aren’t super easy to see, they don’t often hide too much beyond the surface of your plant.
+Use regular rubbing alcohol on a cotton swab to dab each pest for mild infestations.
+You can also attempt to pick and wipe off the bugs if there aren't too many.
+Luckily, while they aren't super easy to see, they don't often hide too much beyond the surface of your plant.

 If your plant is heavily infested, it may be best to throw it away.
-You can attempt to use botanical insecticides, however they can be extremely harsh.
-Truly there may be no escaping using synthetic chemical pesticides, so it may be best to just discard the plant to save your other greenery.
+You can attempt to use botanical insecticides, however, they can be extremely harsh.
+Indeed there may be no escaping using synthetic chemical pesticides, so it may be best to just discard the plant to save your other greenery.

 Featured image source: https://www.flickr.com/photos/scotnelson/27583975904